-Golding in Reay Atkinson et al. [3] writing in Versatile Modular System designs for a Versatile Modular Fleet, concludes that there are peacetime and wartime builds.
-This phenomenon appears to be evident in meta-analyses of recent defeats and victories examined by Biddle and concepts like the Revolution in Military Affairs (RMA) when rapid-evolutionary (and revolutionary) technological and organisational changes occur in warfare.
-[14]
+Golding in Reay Atkinson et al.3 writing in Versatile Modular System designs for a Versatile Modular Fleet, concludes that there are peacetime and wartime builds.
+This phenomenon appears to be evident in meta-analyses of recent defeats and victories examined by Biddle (2004) and concepts like the Revolution in Military Affairs (RMA) when rapid-evolutionary (and revolutionary) technological and organisational changes occur in warfare.14

-Through policies such as 'front line first' [15], the formal end of the Cold War in 1992 led to reductions in Fleet sizes (see Figure 1).
-Also, the U.K. research and development budgets were reduced by as much as 85 per cent in real Defence cost inflation terms between 1979 and 2008.
-[16]
+Through policies such as Front Line First,15 the formal end of the Cold War in 1992 led to reductions in Fleet sizes (see Figure 2).
+Also, the UK R&D budgets were reduced by as much as 85% in real Defence cost inflation terms between 1979 and 2008.16

-The cost imperative of conceptualising and creating new designs removes or significantly reduces Defence Cost inflation from the system.
-As recognised by Pugh (1986, 2007) and Augustine, by creating new designs, one begins again.
-[17] In other words, the replacement designs for the U.K. Type 22 (T22) Frigate, itself very similar in design and concept to the FFG-7, were not optimised versions of older designs, such as the Leander Class.
+The cost imperative of conceptualising and creating new designs removes or significantly reduces Defence cost inflation from the system.
+As recognised by Pugh (1986, 2007) and Augustine (1997), by creating new designs, one begins again.17 In other words, the replacement designs for the UK Type 22 frigate, itself very similar in design and concept to the FFG-7, were not optimised versions of older designs, such as the Leander-Class.
 Instead, they maintained inflationary adjusted unit costs; designed and conceptualised anew to maintain numbers.